Undiagnosed Kidney Failure

 Thankfully, the surgery was a success.
 After being cared for by their family for some weeks, Owen and his wife gradually began to regain their independence, and would do gentle exercise to build their strength.
 But in November the same year, Owen began to experience a constant pain in his left calf, which was also considerably swollen.
 His GP suspected thrombosis, but after an examination she dismissed this idea, instead advising him to rest.
 Nevertheless, the pain gradually worsened.
 Having lost all faith in his GP surgery, Owen went straight to A&E. He was sent for an urgent ultra-sound scan, which identified a blood clot behind his knee.
 He was given treatment and told that if there had been any more of a delay, the blood clot could have proved fatal.

 Owen's GP practice had now failed him on two accounts: not only had they failed to diagnose his kidney failure, they had also failed to recognise his Deep Vein Thrombosis.
 Both these acts of negligence had had a devastating impact on Owen's life.
 He suffered long months of pain and discomfort.
 His wife had had to donate a kidney, something which had a troubling psychological impact on their children.
 The whole family was put under immense strain, and their lives were put on hold.
-Even now, Owen's life will never return to normal.
-He can no longer perform physical activity, so he cannot continue with his hobbies of running, cycling and swimming.
-His sons must help him around the house, while he also has a compromised immune system, meaning he must avoid public places and travelling abroad.

 Would You Like Assistance from Specialist Medical Negligence Claims Solicitors?